worker-tools/request-cookie-store/README.md

 const value = (await cookieStore.get(name))?.value;
 ```

+This is a bit verbose, so we'll make it more ergonomic in the next step.

 ### Fast Read Access
 To avoid using `await` for every read, we can parse all cookies into a `Map` once: